ajenthengranjan/LearningR/README.md

 # LearningR: To become Luke

-This is for the DDA course
+This is for the DDA course.

 TODO: Give a brief description of what your project is about